American Computer Science League (ACSL)

 Computer

-- Candidates must bring their own computer for programming competition
+- Candidates should bring their own computer for programming competition.

 ASDAN EPQ Scholarship